 Using the Search Terms report you can see what queries your ads are appearing from.
 This data can be used to create negative keywords to prevent your ads from appearing for irrelevant searches in the future.

-This reports won’t be available prior to activating your account of course, so you can use the Google Keyword Planner tool and Google Trends to help you find search terms to add to your negatives list in order to reduce wasted spend from the start.
+These reports won’t be available prior to your account being live, so you can use the Google Keyword Planner tool and Google Trends to help you find search terms to add to your negatives list in order to reduce wasted spend from the start.